Tahira-2/AppTracker/README.md

 4. When a time limit is exceeded, a **fullscreen overlay alert** is shown with options to ignore or add time
 5. The **addiction detector** runs on a 7-day rolling window to score apps
 6. Addictive apps trigger special warnings with multi-step confirmation for exclusion

+**##How To Run**

+1. Clone the repository in your computer
+2. Open in Android Studio
+3. Enable Developer mode on your phone
+4. Connect your android to the computer (USB/Wireless debugging)
+5. Click the "Run" button in Android Studio